Drenthe: Language

 Over half the population of Drenthe speaks the Drents dialect.
 Each town or village has its own version.
 All versions are part of the Low Saxon language group.
 Dutch Low Saxon has been officially recognised by the Dutch government as a regional language and is protected by the European Charter for Regional or Minority Languages.

 Sports

 FC Emmen is the only professional football club in Drenthe.
-It plays in the Eredivisie and its home stadium is De Oude Meerdijk.
+It plays in the Keuken Kampioen Divisie and its home stadium is De Oude Meerdijk.

 The Ronde van Drenthe is an elite men's and women's professional road bicycle race that takes place annually in early March.

 The TT Circuit Assen hosts the Dutch TT, which is a round of the MotoGP series of the Motorcycle Road Racing World Championship.

 Museums

 Drents Museum is an art and history museum in Assen.
 It had 227,000 visitors in 2013.

 Museum Collectie Brands is a local museum located in Nieuw-Dordrecht that houses an extensive collection of rare and curious items collected by Jans Brands.